 Finally, dividends to holders of our Class A common stock are paid at the discretion of our board of directors.
+Holders of shares of Class A common stock and Series A Preferred Stock do not have a right to dividends on such shares unless declared or set aside for payment by our board of directors.
 Our board of directors may decrease the level of or entirely discontinue payment of dividends.